Maurice Ephrussi: Personal life

 Ephrussi married Béatrice de Rothschild, the daughter of Alphonse de Rothschild, a member of the Rothschild banking family of France.
 The wedding took place on June 5, 1883, in Paris.
-They maintained a home in Paris, a villa in Monte Carlo called "Rose de France", and in the early 1900s built Villa Ephrussi de Rothschild at Saint-Jean-Cap-Ferrat.
+They maintained a home in Paris, a villa in Monte Carlo called "Rose de France", and in the early 1900s, they built Villa Ephrussi de Rothschild at Saint-Jean-Cap-Ferrat.

 The marriage quickly turned to disaster for Béatrice, as she caught syphilis from Maurice which prevented her from having children.
 Maurice was a big gambler and in 1904 his debts amounted to more than 12 million gold francs, the equivalent of 30 million euros today.
 Worried about the future, the Rothschild family decided to take Maurice to court to demand a separation.
 They won the case and, in June 1904, after 21 years of marriage, Béatrice de Rothschild and Maurice Ephrussi were separated.

 Maurice and Béatrice Ephrussi were avid art collectors and his cousin, Charles Ephrussi, proprietor of the Gazette des Beaux-Arts in Paris, was a patron of the Impressionists.

 Maurice Ephrussi died in 1916.
-Béatrice lived the rest of her life in Davos where she died in 1934.
+Béatrice lived the rest of her life in Davos, where she died in 1934.